skip to Main Content

 2. The donor must have delivered the gift to the donee.

-While these criteria sound quite straightforward, it raises complications for gifts of real estate where the gift isn’t necessarily “delivered”.
-When a gift is given but never perfected, the gift is said to be imperfect and will not take effect.
+Although these criteria seem straightforward, they can complicate gifts of real estate.
+This is because the gift-giver doesn’t necessarily ‘deliver’ the gift.
 Sometimes, testators have a clear intent to make an inter vivos gift but just don’t get around to finalizing the transaction before their death.
 In this case, the gift will not take effect and the asset will fall into the estate.
 For more information, read our blog post on imperfect gifts.

 Benefits of Inter Vivos Gifting

 Inter vivos gifts are an extremely powerful estate planning tool in BC.
-When an inter vivos gift is given, the asset won’t be considered part of the gift giver’s estate.
+When the gift-giver gives an inter vivos gift, the asset is no longer part of their estate.
 This saves on probate fees and the donee will receive the asset much sooner than if it went through the estate administration process.
 Further, there can be great sentimental value in gifting before one’s death as they’re able to watch their loved ones enjoy the gift.
 For more information, read our blog on the advantages of gifting before death.

 Types of Inter Vivos Gifts You Can Make

 Inter vivos gifts can be basically anything you choose – you can gift cash, financial accounts, real estate, or even joint tenancy in a property.
 The gift of joint tenancy is a particularly useful tool because of real estate’s high value.
-Joint tenancy can only be done inter vivos and is never a testamentary gift.
-People often only think of joint tenancy in the case of spouses who are living together in a house, however, joint tenancy can be used to create a type of succession agreement with the testator’s beneficiaries.
+You can only establish joint tenancy during your life, and never explicitly as a testamentary gift.
+People often associate joint tenancy with spouses living together in a house.
+However, you can use joint tenancy to effectively create a succession agreement with the testator’s beneficiaries.

-A common problem that arises when people transfer in joint tenancy is that their intentions for the property are not made clear enough.
+When people transfer property in joint tenancy, a common problem is the lack of clarity about their intentions for the property.
 There is a presumption that a transfer in joint tenancy is not made with the intent to gift, rather with the intent to be held in trust – the presumption of resulting trust.
 In other cases, it can be unclear whether the testator intended for the joint owner to be gifted the property upon their death.
 For joint tenancy gifts and all gifts in general, it’s important to be extremely clear about what your intentions for the asset are.
 In many cases, it’s a good idea to document your intentions in case there is a dispute over your estate after your death.

 When preparing an estate plan, you should always consider the possibility of naming inter vivos gifts to your loved ones.
 If you’re unsure how you might give gifts before your death, contact an experienced estate lawyer today.
 We will work with you, ensuring the perfect estate plan for your situation, maximizing your estate’s value and your loved one’s prosperity.